Selloff or Market Correction? Either Way, Here's What to Do NextSee Overvalued Stocks

 "Our customers' deposit balances and asset quality are healthy, and we believe we have good opportunities to grow," Chief Financial Officer Alastair Borthwick told journalists.

 Regarding investment banking, Borthwick said, "We feel pretty good looking forward.
-We've got a good pipeline.
+We've got a good pipeline."

 CEO Brian Moynihan called the earnings "solid," citing growth in investment banking, asset management fees and sales and trading revenue.
+He predicted that the bank's interest income will start to improve after it reaches a trough this quarter.

 BofA's underwriting income jumped 39.7% in the quarter, while syndication fees rose 31%.